top of page

 How Long Does Probate Take With a Solicitor?

 Many people assume using a solicitor automatically makes probate faster.
-Sometimes it does — but not always.
+Sometimes it does, but not always.

 With a solicitor:

-• The process may feel more structured and less stressful
+• The process may feel more structured and less stressful.

-• Errors are often caught earlier
+• Errors are often caught earlier.

-• Communication with institutions can be smoother
+• Communication with institutions can be smoother.

 However, solicitors still rely on information from banks, valuers, HMRC, and third parties.
-They can’t remove all delays — but they can often prevent avoidable ones.
+They can’t remove all delays, but they can often prevent avoidable ones.

 How Long Does Probate Take Without a Will?

-When there is no will, the probate application (technically letters of administration), should not take longer.
+When there is no will, the probate application (technically letters of administration) should not take longer.

-The overall process of applying for probate and administering an estate can however take slightly longer.
+The overall process of applying for probate and administering an estate can, however, take slightly longer.
 This is usually due to:

-• Family relationships need to be established
+• Family relationships need to be established.

-• There can be uncertainty over who should apply
+• There can be uncertainty over who should apply.

-• Institutions taking longer to process requests
+• Institutions may take longer to process requests.

 In these cases, any delays are usually completely normal.